ProjectKorra/ProjectKorraWiki/source/pkcore/abilitypages/chi/quickstrike.rst

 * ``Enabled`` determines whether the ability is available to use.
 It takes a boolean value [true/false].
 * ``Damage`` determines the amount of damage the ability does when used on another entity.
 It takes any positive integer and is equivalent to number of half hearts of damage.
 * ``Cooldown`` determines the cooldown of the ability after being used.
 It takes an integer value and is equivalent to number of milliseconds.
 * ``ChiBlockChance`` determines the probability that QuickStrike will chiblock a bender.
-It takes an integer value from 1-100 is equivalent to percent increase of blocking chi.
+It takes an integer value from 1-100 is equivalent to increased percent chance of blocking chi.

 .. |ABILNAMEHERE1| figure: abilnamegif1.png